msayanece/DaggerRxMVVMSample/README.md

 # DaggerRxMVVMSample
-This project demostrate the use of Dagger with RxJava, MVVM and unit test concepts together.
+This project demostrate the use of Dagger with RxJava, MVVM and unit customClass concepts together.

 ## Dagger setup steps in Android